 Where to find real sushi in Canada?
 I lived in Vancouver for 4 years and I can assure you that we have countless excellent sushi options in the city.
 I will recommend the very authentic Tetsu Sushi Bar in downtown Vancouver.
 Come here in the summertime, they actually fly in fresh sea urchins from Hokkaido, Japan.
 Reservations are suggested, Tetsu Sushi Bar is open for lunch and dinner Wednesday – Sunday, only dinner on Tuesday, and closed on Monday.

 Evan has been traveling and living out of a backpack for the last four years.
-He runs a blog on independent travel, giving people the skills and confidence they need to travel the world without a tour company.
+He runs a website on independent travel called worldcitizenevan.com (which is currently down, sadly), giving people the skills and confidence they need to travel the world without a tour company.